Ted Bundy: Pathology

 Rule and Aynesworth both noted that for Bundy, the fault always lay with someone or something else.
-While he eventually confessed to 30 murders, he never accepted responsibility for any of them, even when offered that opportunity prior to the Chi Omega trial, which would have spared him the death penalty.
-He deflected blame onto a wide variety of scapegoats, including his abusive grandfather, the absence of his biological father, the concealment of his true parentage by his mother, alcohol, the media, the police whom he accused of planting evidence, society in general, violence on television and, ultimately, true crime periodicals and pornography.
+While he eventually confessed to thirty murders, he never accepted responsibility for any of them, even when offered that opportunity prior to the Chi Omega trial, which would have spared him the death penalty.
+He deflected blame onto a wide variety of scapegoats, including the alleged abuse of his grandfather, the absence of his biological father, the concealment of his true parentage by his mother, alcohol, the media, the police (whom he accused of planting evidence), society in general, violence on television and, ultimately, true crime periodicals and pornography.
 He blamed television programming, which he watched mostly on sets that he had stolen, for "brainwashing" him into stealing credit cards.
-On at least one occasion, he even tried to blame his victims: "I have known people who ... radiate vulnerability", he wrote in a 1977 letter to Kloepfer.
-"Their facial expressions say 'I am afraid of you.'
-These people invite abuse ...
-By expecting to be hurt, do they subtly encourage it?"
-Another significant element of delusion permeated Bundy's thinking:
+Another significant element permeated Bundy's thinking:

-"Bundy was always surprised when anyone noticed that one of his victims was missing, because he imagined America to be a place where everyone is invisible except to themselves.
-And he was always astounded when people testified that they had seen him in incriminating places, because Bundy did not believe people noticed each other."
+Bundy was always surprised when anyone noticed that one of his victims was missing, because he imagined America to be a place where everyone is invisible except to themselves.
+And he was always astounded when people testified that they had seen him in incriminating places, because Bundy did not believe people noticed each other.

-"I don't know why everyone is out to get me", Bundy complained to Lewis.
-"He really and truly did not have any sense of the enormity of what he had done", she said.
-"A long-term serial killer erects powerful barriers to his guilt", Keppel wrote, "walls of denial that can sometimes never be breached".
+"I don't know why everyone is out to get me," Bundy complained to Lewis.
+"He really and truly did not have any sense of the enormity of what he had done," she said.
+"A long-term serial killer erects powerful barriers to his guilt," Keppel wrote, "walls of denial that can sometimes never be breached."
 Nelson agreed.
-"Each time he was forced to make an actual confession", she wrote, "he had to leap a steep barrier he had built inside himself long ago".
+"Each time he was forced to make an actual confession," she wrote, "he had to leap a steep barrier he had built inside himself long ago."

 Victims

 Confirmed

-The night before his execution, Bundy confessed to 30 homicides, but the true total remains unknown and Bundy occasionally made cryptic comments to encourage speculation.
-He told Aynesworth in 1980 that for every murder "publicized", there "could be one that was not".
-When FBI agents proposed a total tally of 36, Bundy responded, "Add one digit to that, and you'll have it."
-Years later he told Nelson that the common estimate of 35 was accurate, but Keppel wrote that "[Ted] and I both knew [the total] was much higher."
-In an interview, Keppel stated his belief that Bundy had killed "at least 50, and maybe 75".
+The night before his execution, Bundy confessed to thirty homicides, but the true total remains unknown and Bundy occasionally made cryptic comments to encourage speculation.
+He told Aynesworth in 1980 that for every murder "publicized", there "could be one that was not."
+When FBI agents proposed a total tally of thirty-six, Bundy responded, "Add one digit to that, and you'll have it."
+Years later he told Nelson that the common estimate of thirty-five was accurate, but Keppel wrote that "[Ted] and I both knew [the total] was much higher."
+Keppel later stated his belief that Bundy had killed "at least 50, and maybe 75."